ncsa/MayomicsVC/README.md

 <details>
  <summary>
-  <b> Real-time logging and monitoring, data provenance tracking </b>: Real time logging/monitoring progress of jobs in workflow
+  <b> Real-time logging, monitoring, data provenance tracking </b>: Real time logging/monitoring progress of jobs in workflow
  </summary>

 At any moment during the run, the analyst should be able to assess: